Dopapod: Touring

 Other dates included opening for String Cheese Incident in Red Rocks, Colorado in 2015; joining Ween, Greyboy Allstars, The Nth Power with The Spirit Horns (Natalie Cressman & James Casey of Trey Anastasio Band) and more in 2017 at California's High Sierra Music Festival; as well as performing on the Jam Cruise 15 to Jamaica with Widespread Panic, Ivan Neville, Percy Hall, among others.

 The band's 2017 tour included multi-night dates in the same city, explained by the Boston Globe as giving “the group a more open hand to improvise, aware that its jam-hungry fans are seeking a unique live experience each night.”

 Recordings

-Since its inception, Dopapod has released six studio albums, all of which have titles that are palindromes.
+Since its inception, Dopapod has released nine studio albums.
+All but two of these albums have titles that are palindromes, and the two that do not form a palindrome when put together.
 The first two projects, Radar in 2009 and Drawn Onward in 2011 were instrumentals.
 Redivider, which was released in 2012, was the first recording to feature vocals by Compa and Winderman, and the band also sang on 2014's Never Odd or Even.

 Dopapod makes recordings of their live shows available on its website, including I Saw Live Dopapod Evil Was I out in 2011, and II Saw Live Dopapod Evil Was II from 2017.